|Name||Telescope Class||Pixel scale "/pix||Field of view||Overhead per frame||Filter wheel options|

 For more information see the detailed description of FLOYDS.

 LCO's Network of Robotic Echelle Spectrographs (NRES) will be six identical high-resolution (R~53,000), precise (≤ 3 m/s), optical (380-860 nm) echelle spectrographs, each fiber-fed (2.58" per fiber width) simultaneously by two 1 meter telescopes and a ThAr calibration source.
 The expected long-term accuracy for NRES is better than 3 m/s in less than an hour for stars brighter than V = 12.
 Like all instruments at LCO, scheduling, observing, and data reduction will be autonomous, and all data will be publicly available after a proprietary period.
-Deployment of NRES is expected to begin by the end of 2016.
+The first NRES element will be commissioned (in Chile) in March 2017.

 For more information see the detailed description of NRES.

-The majority of LCO’S imaging instruments make use of 75mm square filters in 18 or 21 capacity filterwheels.
+The imagers on LCO's 1m and 2m telescopes use 75mm square filters in 18 or 21 capacity filterwheels.
 Standard loadout is a complete Johnson-Cousins/Bessell set (UBVRI) and a SDSS/PanSTARRS set (u’g’r’i’z’sYw).
-Spectral, the 2-m imager also contain some narrowband filters (Halpha, Hbeta, OIII, D51, Skymapper CaV and a “Comet Hale-Bopp” set (FTN Merope only).
+Spectral, the 2-m imager, also contain some narrowband filters: Hα , Hβ, OIII, D51, Astrodon-UV, and Skymapper v.

 For full details see the observatory filter sets page.